MicrosoftDocs/Advertising-docs/Advertising/hotel-service/reference.md

 Defines the association between a hotel and a hotel group.

 The Update column contains N/A values because there's no HTTP update operation.
 To update a hotel's association, use an Add (POST) operation.
-See the [Associate](#associate-template).
+See the [Associate](#associate-template) template.

 |Name|Value|Type|Add|Update
 |-|-|-|-|-